GalleryPal

 Daily Art

-• Links to further reading related to art.
+• Links to further reading and related art

 Crazy Eights

-I used the “crazy eights” method to brainstorm eight very different ways to help the user persona meet her goals.
-My sketches ranged from a practical, if dull, solution inspired by Wikipedia to a more fanciful one inspired by the augmented-reality game Pokémon GO.
+I used the “crazy eights” method to brainstorm eight very different ways to help my user persona learn about art.
+My sketches ranged from a practical, if dull, solution inspired by Wikipedia to a more fanciful one inspired by the augmented realty game Pokémon GO.

 Day 3: Choosing a direction